-My therapist sent me a resource from Psychology Tools
+I was sent a resource from Psychology Tools

-If you are reading this page, it is likely that your therapist has sent you a resource from Psychology Tools.
+If you are reading this page, it is likely that your counselor or therapist has sent you a resource from Psychology Tools.
 This page will help you to:

 - Learn what kind of file you have been sent.

 - Learn how to access or download the resource you have been sent.